 The first PDA to access the Internet with an internal wireless connection was the Palm VII in 1999.
 This wasn't true web browsing, however.
 A paid account at the Palm website provided the user with access to a mobile paging network, where a small number of participating websites offered basic services through the use of web clipping applications.

-The Palm Pilot was introduced in 1996, and its size, price and ease of use made it the most popular PDA of the decade.
+The Palm Pilot was introduced in 1996.
+Its size, price and ease of use made it the most popular PDA of the decade.

 features & formats In 1993, the Intel Pentium Processor made increased computer speeds possible.
 In the late 1990s, floppy disks were on their way out, as more computer users stored their data on CDs and Zip disks.
 In 1998, the Apple iMac was the first computer designed without a floppy disk drive.

 Many features that are commonplace today were first introduced in the 1990s.
-They include the USB connection (1996), TrueType fonts (1991), truecolor graphics (1990) and higher screen resolutions.
+They include the USB connection (1996), TrueType fonts (1991), true color displays (1990) and higher screen resolutions.
 The 1990s also gave us the JPG and PNG image formats.

 In the early 1990s, it became possible to store high-quality audio files on your computer.
 The WAV format was introduced as part of the Windows 3.1 package in 1992, and the MP3 format was introduced in 1993.